-The Division of Health Sciences, authorized by the Board of Trustees to become effective on July 1, 1968, brings together several related programs in this important field.
-It includes the School of Allied Health Sciences, which offers programs in Dental Hygiene and in Medical Technology; the School of Nursing, with two-year and four-year programs; and the College of Medicine.
+The Division of Health Sciences, authorized by the Board of Trustees, became effective July 1, 1968, bringing together several related programs in this important field.
+It includes the College of Medicine, the School of Allied Health Sciences, and the School of Nursing.